cbor-wg/cbor-dns/draft-lenders-dns-cbor.md

 Note that the CBOR format does not include the RDLENGTH field from the classic format as this value is encoded in the length field of the CBOR header of the byte string.

 If the record data represents a domain name (e.g., for CNAME or PTR records), the record data MAY be represented as domain name as specified in {{sec:domain-names}}.
-This can save 1 byte of data, as the zero byte at the end of the name is not necessary with the CBOR format.
-Only 1 byte is required to define type and length of each text string representing a label up until a string length of 23 characters, amortizing to the same remaining length as in the name representation in the classic format.
-This way of representing the record data also means that name compression (see {{sec:name-compression}}) can also be used on it.
+This way of representing the record data means that name compression (see {{sec:name-compression}}) can also be used on it.

 Depending on the record type, the record data may also be expressed as an array.
 Some initial array types are specified below.
-Future specifications can extend the definition for `$rdata-array` in {{fig:dns-standard-rr}}.
+Future specifications can extend the definition for `$$structured-ts-rd` in {{fig:dns-standard-rr}}.
-These extensions mainly serve to expose names to name compression (see {{sec:name-compression}}).
+Extensions to that in this document mainly serve to expose names to name compression (see {{sec:name-compression}}).
 There is an argument to be made for CBOR-structured formats of other record data representations (e.g. DNSKEY or RRSIG), but structuring such records as an array usually adds more overhead than just transferring the byte representation.
-As such, structured record data that do not contain names are always to be represented as a byte string.
+As such, structured record data that do not contain names are to be represented as a byte string in this specification.

 Multiple resource records of the same type, class, and TTL can be summarized to a resource record set.
 A decoder can be notified about this, by including the boolean true value before an array of multiple record data entries of the same type.
-Note, that this adds more overhead to the message and should only really be considered, when there are more than two resource records of the same type, class, and TTL in the message.
+Note, that this adds more overhead to the message and should only really be considered, when there are more than one resource records of the same type, class, and TTL in the message.

 ~~~ cddl
 max-uint8 = 0..255